-Her usual pork roast for Christmas was even more basic than today’s recipe, actually I could not even call that a roast, as she would only fry slices of pork in a frying pan, which she will then serve with mashed potatoes (or sometimes only bread) and pickles, mostly Green (Unripe) Tomato Pickles.
+Her usual pork roast for Christmas was even more basic than today’s recipe, actually I could not even call that a roast, as she would only fry slices of pork in a frying pan, which she served with mashed potatoes (or sometimes only bread) and pickles, mostly Green (Unripe) Tomato Pickles.

 We had a big tradition of Christmas pig slaughtering in Romania during the communist times and later on in the 90’s.
 People probably still do that nowadays (especially in the villages), but not the way it used to be done during those times when meat was so scarce and people were depending on raising their own pigs if they wanted to have any meat for Christmas at all…

 We lived in a flat in a neighborhood where everybody lived in a flat, so hundreds of families would slaughter their pigs in December.
 And because not all of them had relatives who lived in the country or in a house with a yard and a garden, they had no choice but to slaughter the pigs in front of the apartment buildings in the vicinity of a drain, where the blood could seep in.

-So, December was a month were I often woke up in the morning hearing the screams of the pigs and when I was going or coming back from school I always afraid that I would see a dead pig when I turn the next corner or some bloody snow… Not nice, but normal!
+So, December was a month were I often woke up in the morning hearing the screams of the pigs and when I was going or coming back from school I always afraid that I would see a dead pig or some bloody snow when I turn the next corner … Not nice, but normal!
 It would have never occurred to me to refuse eating meat because of that, that was the way things were and I had never known it any other way.

 They used every single part of it, nothing ever went to waste.
 We ate the ears, tails and some parts of the burned skin as a special treat during the slaughtering day, they made sausages, liverwurst and lard, preserved meat in lard, used the organs to make some kind of terrines, the blood to make blood pudding/ sausages and the feet to make aspics.

 Make sure that the roasting dish you use is large enough to fit the meat slices in one single layer.
 Still, the meat slices should be close to each other and be covered in sauce before you put them in the oven.

 Other delicious pork dishes:

-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-If the pork roast is whole, cut it into finger-thick slices.
+- If the neck pork roast is whole, cut it into finger-thick slices.
 Pound them very lightly with a meat mallet.
 Place the meat in a roasting dish large enough to fit the meat slices in one single layer.
 Still, the meat slices should be close to each other and be covered in sauce before you put them in the oven.

-Sprinkle the pork with some salt and pepper.
+- Sprinkle the pork with some salt and pepper.

-Pour this mixture over the meat in the roasting pan making sure that all the pork slices are covered in sauce.
+- Pour this mixture over the meat in the roasting pan making sure that all the pork slices are covered in sauce.
 If necessary, thin the sauce with a little bit more water to make sure you have enough of it.
 Place the bay leaves here and there in the sauce.

-Cover the pan tightly with foil.
+- Cover the pan tightly with foil.
 Place it in the hot oven and roast for one hour.
 Remove the foil and continue roasting for about 30 minutes.
 Check the meat, it should be cooked through and really soft.
 If it isn't soft enough, prolong the roasting process checking again after 10 minutes or so.
 But I find one and a half hours to be normally sufficient, the meat is always very soft.

-Sprinkle with some parsley and serve immediately with mashed potatoes and pickled vegetables.
+- Sprinkle with some parsley and serve immediately with mashed potatoes and pickled vegetables.